jacknely/pokemon-api/README.md

 # PokemonAPI
 PokemonAPI for managing Pokemon.
-Performs a set of operations on an imported Pokemon file Allows you to POST, PUT, GET & DELETE a Pokemon by name.
+Performs a set of operations on an imported Pokemon file.
+Allows you to POST, PUT, GET & DELETE a Pokemon by name.

 ## Requirements